SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/items.md

 # Items

 In contrast to lists themselves, the items contained in both predefined and user-defined lists can be added to, amended or deleted.
-These operations are described in the topics below.

 ## What would you like to do now?